-A conflict of interest is a situation in which a person's professional judgment may be influenced by different factors such as financial gain, material interest or some other personal or professional interest.
-For IntechOpen as a publisher, it is important to avoid all possible conflicts of interest.
-Each contributor — author, editor, or reviewer — who suspects he or she has a conflict of interest is obliged to declare it in order to make the publisher and the readership aware of its possible influence.
-A conflict of interest can be identified in different phases of the publishing process.
+A Conflict of Interest is a situation in which a person's professional judgment may be influenced by a range of factors, including financial gain, material interest, or some other personal or professional interest.
+For IntechOpen as a publisher, it is essential that all possible Conflicts of Interest are avoided.
+Each contributor, whether an Author, Editor, or Reviewer, who suspects they may have a Conflict of Interest, is obliged to declare that concern in order to make the publisher and the readership aware of any potential influence on the work being undertaken.

-- book editors and reviewers to declare all possible conflicts of interest that might warrant their exclusion from further handling of submissions.
+- Book Editors and Reviewers to declare all possible Conflicts of Interest that might warrant their exclusion from any further handling of submissions.

-All authors are obliged to declare every existing or possible conflict of interest, including financial, personal or any other relationship which could influence their scientific work.
-Authors must declare conflicts of interest at the time of manuscript submission, although they may exceptionally do so at any point during manuscript review.
-For jointly prepared manuscripts, the corresponding author is obliged to declare conflicts of interest of other authors who have contributed to the manuscript.
+All Authors are obliged to declare every existing or potential Conflict of Interest, including financial or personal factors, as well as any relationship which could influence their scientific work.
+Authors must declare Conflicts of Interest at the time of manuscript submission, although they may exceptionally do so at any point during manuscript review.
+For jointly prepared manuscripts, the corresponding Author is obliged to declare potential Conflicts of Interest of any other Authors who have contributed to the manuscript.

-Editors can also have conflicts of interest.
-Editors are expected to follow highest standards of conduct outlined in our Best Practice Guidelines for books (templates for Best Practice Guidelines) which, among other obligations, include transparent declaration of any possible conflicts of interest that they might have.
+Editors can also have Conflicts of Interest.
+Editors are expected to maintain the highest standards of conduct, which are outlined in our Best Practice Guidelines (templates for Best Practice Guidelines).
+Among other obligations, it is essential that Editors make transparent declarations of any possible Conflicts of Interest that they might have.

-For manuscripts submitted by the academic editor or a scientific advisor, an appropriate person will be appointed to handle and evaluate the manuscript.
-The appointed handling editor's identity will not be disclosed to the submitter in order to maintain impartiality and anonymity of the review.
+For manuscripts submitted by the Academic Editor (or a scientific advisor), an appropriate person will be appointed to handle and evaluate the manuscript.
+The appointed handling Editor's identity will not be disclosed to the Author in order to maintain impartiality and anonymity of the review.

-If a manuscript is submitted by an author who is an academic editor's family member or is personally or professionally related to the academic editor in any way (friend, colleague, student, mentor) the work will be handled by a different academic editor who is not in any way related to the submitter.
+If a manuscript is submitted by an Author who is a member of an Academic Editor's family or is personally or professionally related to the Academic Editor in any way, either as a friend, colleague, student or mentor, the work will be handled by a different Academic Editor who is not in any way connected to the Author.

-All reviewers are required to declare possible conflicts of interest at the beginning of the evaluation process.
-If a reviewer notices he or she might have any material, financial or any other conflict of interest with regards to the manuscript being reviewed, he or she is required to declare it and, if necessary, request exclusion from the further evaluation process.
-Reviewer's potential conflicts of interest are declared in the review report and presented to the academic editor.
-It is then assessed whether or not the declared conflicts of interest had any significant bearing on the review itself.
+All Reviewers are required to declare possible Conflicts of Interest at the beginning of the evaluation process.
+If a Reviewer feels he or she might have any material, financial or any other conflict of interest with regards to the manuscript being reviewed, he or she is required to declare such concern and, if necessary, request exclusion from any further involvement in the evaluation process.
+A Reviewer's potential Conflicts of Interest are declared in the review report and presented to the Academic Editor, who then assesses whether or not the declared potential or actual Conflicts of Interest had, or could be perceived to have had, any significant impact on the review itself.

 EXAMPLES OF CONFLICTS OF INTEREST: